• Skip to primary navigation

 • Tip into a serving dish (image 3 above) and serve hot, alongside your favourite roast meat.

-If you want to spice this dish up a bit you can add a teaspoon of chilli paste with the onions.
+If you want to spice this dish up a bit, you could add a teaspoon of chilli paste with the onions.

 How to peel tomatoes